paulshaoyuqiao/E98-Autograder/README.md

 2. `test_input.txt`
 3. `test_output.txt`
 4. `expected_output.txt`

-Then, the interactive class will run the program with the test input in the textfile, redirect the output stream to the empty textfile, and in the end, compare that against the expected output line by line.
+Then, with a **given time constraint**, the interactive class will run the program with the test input in the textfile, redirect the output stream to the empty textfile, and in the end, compare that against the expected output line by line.